If you are new to Medicare, you may be wondering the same thing.

 Medicare Supplements help cover the other 20%.

-Medicare Supplements cover, deductibles, coinsurance, copays, and excess charges.
-We’ll talk about all of these below.
-Keep reading.
+Medicare Supplements cover deductibles, coinsurance, copays, and excess charges.
+We’ll talk about all of these below, so keep reading.

 You’ll pay a monthly fee called a premium to have a Medicare Supplement.